Obesity National Advisory Council (NAC)

 Shale Wong, MD, MSPH

-Dr. Wong is a pediatrician and Associate Professor at the University of Colorado, School of Medicine.
-She is the Director of Medical Student Education and Director of Mentored Scholarship for students and residents in pediatrics.
-She also co-directs CU LEADS—an innovative curricular program she co-designed to promote leadership, education, advocacy, development, and scholarship for medical students.
-CU LEADS inspires new leadership in health care, focusing on social determinants of health and developing advocates who are empowered to improve the health of communities through service, civic engagement and public policy.
-Dr. Wong’s clinical practice serves children from underserved and vulnerable populations in safety net hospitals, community health centers, and academic clinical settings.
-She is currently developing a medical-legal partnership between the Children’s Hospital and ColoradLegal Aid to address health concerns by providing legal assistance to patients and families.
-She has received multiple awards for clinical practice, teaching, and research, including the Chancellor’s Diversity Recognition Award for CU LEADS.
+Dr. Wong is a pediatrician and professor at the University of Colorado, School of Medicine.
+She is a Senior Program Consultant for the Robert Wood Johnson Foundation.
+Dr. Wong strives to improve children’s health through medical education, health policy and clinical care.
+She co-founded an innovative curricular program for health professional students designed to inspire new leadership in health care, focusing on social determinants of health and developing advocates who are empowered to improve the health of communities through service, collaboration, civic engagement and public policy.
+Dr. Wong served as health policy advisor to First Lady Michelle Obama for development and implementation of Let’s Move!, a national initiative to prevent childhood obesity.
+She also assisted in launching Joining Forces to improve health and wellness of military families.
+Throughout her clinical practice, Dr. Wong has cared for children from underserved and vulnerable populations in safety net hospitals, community health centers, and academic clinical settings.
+She has received multiple awards and honors, including the Chancellor’s Diversity Recognition Award for CU LEADS.